mmccoyd/hillside/README.md

 # LongFir Keyboard

-This choc spaced board has the agressive stagger of the Ferris but is roomier with an expanded thumb arc and breakoff outer pinky column.
+This split choc-spaced board has the agressive stagger of the Ferris but a longer thumb arc and a breakoff outer pinky column.
 Underglow with SK6812-MINI-E provides layer feedback, and it is reversible at 100 x 141 mm.

-I wanted a key or so more than the Ferris, so designed a PCB, which expanded a bit....
+I wanted a key or so more than the Ferris and an outer pinky option, so I designed a PCB, which grew a little in that footprint....

 ## Materials/guide